YourNiceCv

 As detailed in our Common Mistakes guide, complex layouts are the enemy of ATS parsing.

-Modern CV templates often feature two-column designs, with a narrow sidebar for skills and contact info, and a wider main column for experience.
+Modern resume templates often feature two-column designs, with a narrow sidebar for skills and contact info, and a wider main column for experience.
 Do not use these.

 ATS software reads from left to right, line by line.
 If you have a two-column layout, the parser will read straight across the page, mashing the text from the left column into the text from the right column.